Ahmedhabib55/alx-low_level_programming/README.md

-this read me file in c quiz in alx
+the first line in c